 This will be expressed in percentage form for the items that are manufactured.

 For the data above, the produced parts are 1992 while the planned output is 2112 parts.
-Therefore the quality factor or the yield cell can be obtained by;
+Therefore, the quality factor or the yield cell can be obtained by;

 (1992/2112) * 100 = 94.32%

-Hence the cell yield is 94.32%.
+Hence, the cell yield is 94.32%.

-Calculation of OEE for the whole cell.
+Calculation of OEE for the whole cell:

 The Overall equipment effectiveness is a function of performance, availability, and quality.
 This value, therefore, increases with the increase in these three parameters.
 OEE is a very crucial aspect of production as it will point to the effectiveness of an element.
 These three parameters can be increased by the company depending on the prevailing circumstances, for instance, for the performance to be high then it follows that the output must increase.
-Increase in output would follow that the maximum available working hours is increased and that the many employees are employed to incur the resting time.
+An increase in output would follow that the maximum available working hours are increased and that the many employees are employed to incur the resting time.
 Failure to maximize the output, which directly influences the quality, the value of OEE will be reduced.

 For this particular cell, the OEE is given by (performance * availability * quality)